GregorR/ggggc/README.md

 e.g. `allocate-mmap.c`) and thread support.
 If no thread support is needed, it can be excluded with the configuration macro GGGGC_NO_THREADS.
 Otherwise, new thread intrinsics can be added in `ggggc/threads.h` and `threads.c`.
-For OS-level allocation, Iif nothing else suffices, `malloc` can be used, but this is extremely wasteful.
+For OS-level allocation, if nothing else suffices, `malloc` can be used, but this is extremely wasteful.

 Support for true 16-bit systems is likely infeasible.
-16-bit systems compiling in "huge mode" (i.e., with 32-bit data pointers) should be supported with little effort beyond reducing the default pool size.
+16-bit systems compiling in "huge mode" (i.e., with 32-bit data pointers) can be supported with little effort beyond reducing the default pool size.

 Patching